 DragonFly will play music or audio data at sample rates of 44.1kHz, 48kHz, 88.2kHz, or 96kHz.

 For the best sound quality, the computer should be configured so that it sends music and audio data to DragonFly that matches the native rate of the music.
-For example, since all CDs and music files purchased from iTunes use a sample rate of 44.1kHz, 44.1kHz tends to be the “native rate” of most digital music.
+For example, since all CDs use a sample rate of 44.1kHz, 44.1kHz tends to be the “native rate” of most digital music.
 In most cases, for most people, this will be the best sample rate to choose.

 Choosing a sample rate that is higher than the native rate of a music file will convert the audio data using mathematical approximations that can potentially decrease the sound quality.